-The CoC's board and decisionmaking bodies are representative of the population served in the CoC.
-The CoC has identified steps it will take to help the CoC board and decisionmaking bodies better reflect the population served in the CoC.
-X The CoC is expanding outreach in geographic areas with higher concentrations of underrepresented groups.
-The CoC has communication, such as flyers, websites, or other materials, inclusive of underrepresented groups The CoC is training staff working in the homeless services sector to better understand racism and the intersection of racism and homelessness.
-X The CoC is establishing professional development opportunities to identify and invest in emerging leaders of different races and ethnicities in the homelessness sector.
+The CoC is establishing professional development opportunities to identify and invest in emerging leaders of different races and ethnicities in the homelessness sector.
 The CoC has staff, committees or other resources charged with analyzing and addressing racial disparities related to homelessness.
-X The CoC is educating organizations, stakeholders, boards of directors for local and national non-profit organizations working on homelessness on the topic of creating greater racial and ethnic diversity.
-X The CoC reviewed coordinated entry processes to understand their impact on people of different races and ethnicities experiencing homelessness.
-X The CoC is collecting data to better understand the pattern of program use for people of different races and ethnicities in its homeless services system.
-X The CoC is conducting additional research to understand the scope and needs of different races or ethnicities experiencing homelessness.
+The CoC is educating organizations, stakeholders, boards of directors for local and national non-profit organizations working on homelessness on the topic of creating greater racial and ethnic diversity.
+The CoC reviewed coordinated entry processes to understand their impact on people of different races and ethnicities experiencing homelessness.
+The CoC is collecting data to better understand the pattern of program use for people of different races and ethnicities in its homeless services system.
+The CoC is conducting additional research to understand the scope and needs of different races or ethnicities experiencing homelessness.
 Other: